brianyingling/countries-capitals/README.md

 3. Navigate to `localhost:3000` in the browser
 4. You should see a row of countries and a row of capitals.
 5. Click on a country, then its corresponding capital.
 If it's a match, it will be removed from the board
-6. If it is not a match, both will be outlined in red.
+6. If it is not a match, both buttons will be colored in red.
 Click again to clear and try again.
 7. A message will display when you successfully match all countries with their capitals.

+## Tests

+Tests were written using the classic Jest test runner and React Testing Library.
+To run the tests:

+1. Run `npm run test`
+2. All 4 tests should be passing.